ninjaboy/book-exploring-async-basics/src/8_9_infrastructure.md

 `task: impl Fn() -> Js + Send + 'static` is a task we want to run on a separate thread.
 This closure has the bond: `Fn() -> Js + Send + 'static` which means it's a `closure` that takes no arguments, but returns a type of `Js`.
-It needs to be `'Send` since we're sending this task to another thread.
+It needs to be `Send` since we're sending this task to another thread.

 `kind: ThreadPoolTaskKind` lets us know what kind of task this.
 We do this for two reasons: